BayanMawed/BlogExercise/README.md

     - Sort by Date with `href = "/date"`
 - Handle these links in `server.js` by adding `:sorting?` to `app.get('/')`.
 The question mark means that this parameter is optional (not required).
 Using *`find()`* and *`sort()`* functions, sort the posts based on which anchor is pressed.

 Congratulations!
-Your created a full CMS for a Blog.
+You created a full Blog.

 ## Optionals